FilipKoniuszewski/planet-facts-site/README.md

 # Frontend Mentor - Planet Facts Site

-This is a solution to the [Devjobs web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l).
+This is a solution to the [Planet facts site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents